Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 Xgen-PanCancer.bed
 ```

-### Annotation
+### Variant annotation
-Variants in form of VCF are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on gene function, in respect to RefSeq gene model.
-It considered canonical (longest) transcripts only, except for the following genes:
+Variants in form of VCF file are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on gene function, in respect to RefSeq gene model.
+We predict based on canonical (longest) transcripts only, except for the following genes where the longest trasncript is substituted with a smaller, but more cancer-relevant one:
 ```
 FANCL   NM_018062.3
 MET     NM_000245.2